rorygeddes/Luni-Flutter/luni_app/PLAID_PRODUCTION_SETUP.md

   - Webhook signature verification implemented

 - [ ] **Redirect URIs Configured**
-  - Added `lunifin://plaid-oauth` to Plaid Dashboard
-  - Added `https://luni.ca` to Plaid Dashboard
+  - Added `https://luni.ca/plaid-oauth` to Plaid Dashboard (production requires HTTPS!)
+  - ⚠️ Custom URI schemes (like `lunifin://`) are NOT allowed in production
-  - Tested OAuth flow with production credentials
+  - Tested OAuth flow with production credentials and HTTPS redirect
+  - Ensure your website can handle the OAuth callback

 - [ ] **Security Measures**
   - All API keys stored securely (not in code)